Uzair515/Roberta-XGBoost_ForHateSpeech/README.md

 **GPU Resources**

-To ensure faster training and implementation, this project leverages GPU resources.
+To ensure faster training and implementation, this project leverages the AMD Ryzen 7 5800X processor and dual NVIDIA GeForce RTX 3080 GPUs, ensuring efficient and accelerated training and implementation of the models.
 Utilizing a GPU significantly reduces the processing time for tasks such as feature extraction with RoBERTa and model training.

 If a GPU is available, ensure it is enabled in your environment (e.g., Google Colab, Jupyter Notebook with CUDA support, or other platforms).